 If you’re a Chicagoland athlete with a sports injury but need to quickly get back into the game, the board-certified podiatrists at the Center for Podiatric Medicine can help.
 They treat athletic injuries using minimally invasive, innovative technology to enhance your body’s natural healing ability.
-Schedule an appointment at one of the three Illinois offices in the River North neighborhood of Chicago, Schaumburg, and Elmhurst, or the one other location in Highland, Indiana.
+Schedule an appointment at one of the four Illinois offices in the River North neighborhood of Chicago, Lombard, Schaumburg, and Elmhurst, or the one other location in Highland, Indiana.
 Call or book an appointment online today.

 Specially trained podiatrists at the Center for Podiatric Medicine use sports medicine to help patients prevent or recover from sports-related injuries.
 Doctors work with athletes of all ages, including dancers with major ballet companies in the area.
 Common sports-related injuries include: